carrollm2/carrollm2.github.io/_posts/2020-12-20-js_rails_project.markdown

 After a couple days, I started to slowly understand how my frontend and backend were communicating with each other.

-As it starting coming together for me, I was able to create functionality allowing users to create, update, and remove data from the database and DOM.
+As it starting coming together for me, I was able to create functionality allowing users to create, update, and remove Stock data from the database and DOM.

 Similar to the past projects I completed, this project really required me to dig and keep asking myself questions on each line and that line's significance.